itben-h/tester/README.md

 ### For testing:

-- Place the 'tests' folder into the required project folder
+- Place this folder in the same parent directory as your project
-- Run the Makefile with the command 'test'
+- Run the Makefile with the command "test-<project>"
-- Works??
+- Does something!